ietf-wg-cellar/matroska-specification/notes.md

 original-language audio and the user has enabled it, then it should prefer one of the tracks with the Original flag.
 If configured to specifically prefer audio tracks in English or Spanish, the player should select one of the tracks in the corresponding language.
-The player may also wish to prefer a track with the Original flag if no tracks matching any of the user's explicitly-preferred languages are available.
+The player may also wish to prefer a track with the Original flag if no tracks matching any of the user's explicitly preferred languages are available.

 Two of the tracks have the Visual-Impaired flag.
 If the player has been configured to prefer such tracks, it should select one; otherwise, it should avoid them if possible.